Research Data Storage Facility

 You can purchase additional data storage if you need to store more than 5TB of data.

-The cost of 1TB of data storage is £131.46 per year.
-This cost can only be applied to research grant applications within the lifetime of the research project.
+The cost of 1TB of additional data storage in 2025 is £131.46 per year and can only be cost recovered for the duration of your research project.
+The charge is a TRAC (Transparent Approach to Costing) rate.

 Where is the Research Data Storage Facility?